-I once had a dapper contracts law prof – a partner in a downtown law firm – who explained to us well-scrubbed first-year students that the law was a seamless web.
+I once had a dapper contracts law professor – an adjunct with an alternative life as a litigation partner in a downtown law firm – who explained to us well-scrubbed first-year students that the law was a seamless web.
 We would never, he explained, have a case that was exactly like a case that had already been decided.
 Instead, our fact patterns and legal issues would fall somewhere in between cases and legal principles that had been settled by courts and lawyers who had gone before.
 Our job as attorneys, he said, was to convince the judge that our clients’ cases fell closest to the legal principle that best served our client’s interest.

 Mary’s expert witness, a mechanical engineer, said that about three and one-half to four feet of pavement had been uprooted and broken up to a height of five or six inches because of the pine tree roots.
 Another expert witness corroborated the engineer’s testimony.
 The expert explained that four methods were generally employed to prevent the growth and spread of tree roots.
 Two of the methods would kill the tree outright.
 In a third method – topping – limbs are cut away to reduce the height of the pine tree from about 30 feet to six feet.
 In a fourth method, root trenching, a trench is dug parallel to the roadway, severing the roots.

 The horticulturist admitted that locally, he never seen had any owner other than Dade County perform root trenching, and he had never known of any company, individual, or landowner who had done root work on pine trees within 15 feet of a roadway.
 No one testified as to when in the past the topping method would have had to have been performed in order to retard the root growth enough to prevent the pavement from buckling and cracking.